rbenv/ruby-build/README.md

 Ruby versions will be installed into a directory of the same name under `~/.rbenv/versions`.

+To make this version available you then need to run `rbenv global` or `rbenv local`, eg;

+    rbenv global 2.1.0

 To see a list of all available Ruby versions, run `rbenv install --list`.
 You may also tab-complete available Ruby versions if your rbenv installation is properly configured.